 Rather than focusing on helping you and your partner to reach an agreement, the arbitrator will reach a decision on the issues put before him/her.
 If you doubt your former partner’s ability to work with you to reach a sensible agreement it can be reassuring to know that you will exit the process with a clear decision.

 There will always be some cases where, for whatever reason, agreement simply cannot be reached.
 It is in relation to these cases that arbitration can provide the best forum to settle the issues between you once and for all.

 Arbitration can have many advantages.
 The flexible nature of arbitration can make it a quicker, cheaper and much less formal process than the traditional Court process.

 Unlike the Court imposed timetable, the timing of an arbitration can be tailored to suit your requirements.
-You do not have to wait for several months for Court dates and are not stuck with the time that the Court allocates for the hearing.
+You do not have to wait for several months for Court dates and you are not stuck with the time that the Court allocates for the hearing.

 Privacy and confidentiality

 Arbitration hearings are not open to the public or press.
 This makes arbitration particularly suitable for resolving sensitive or highly confidential matters.